Introduction

 Which zinc form absorbs best?

-Picolinate and bisglycinate generally show the best absorption in studies.
+Picolinate and bisglycinate generally show the best absorption in studies (Barrie et al., 1987; Gandia et al., 2007).
 However, the difference with citrate and gluconate is not always significant.

 How much zinc should I take daily?

-The EFSA recommendation is 10 mg of elemental zinc per day for adults.
+The EFSA recommendation is 10 mg of elemental zinc per day for adults (EFSA Panel, 2014).
 The tolerable upper intake level is 25 mg per day.
 Do not exceed this without medical guidance.

 Should zinc be taken on an empty stomach?